Biodiversity Grants

 Who is eligible for biodiversity grants?

-Eligibility is set by each funding program, but biodiversity grants in this category most often support: Nonprofits, Public Authority, Tribal Nation and State Government.
+Eligibility is set by each funding program, but biodiversity grants in this category most often support: Nonprofits, Public Authority, Tribal Nation and Small Business (SBA-defined).
 Check each grant's eligibility summary for the exact applicant types and requirements.

 How much funding is available?